12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Honestly, I don’t blame you, mama.
 And you shouldn’t blame yourself either.

-Yes, this could be a reason why you aren’t losing the baby weight…
+Yes, this could be why you aren’t losing the baby weight…

 But, if you are in the early postpartum phase, try to cut yourself some slack.